pytorch/ao/torchao/prototype/quantized_training/README.md

 Typically, low-precision weights cannot be trained directly due to quantization error: a small change in the quantized weight will be round down to zero.
 To tackle this problem, we use **stochastic rounding** for weight update.
 In simple terms, stochastic rounding will round up or down randomly, but with a higher chance if it is closer to that direction.
 For example, 0.8 will have 80% chance of rounding up and 20% of rounding down.
 It also follows that on average, stochastic rounding will estimate the floating point value exactly.

+In precise terms, the probability of rounding up is `x - ⌊x⌋`.
+Note that when the value is exactly an integer value, the probability of rounding up is zero.

 There are 2 main benefits for training in this way:
 1. Reduce memory footprint.
 Also reduce communication bandwidth in distributed setting.
 2. What you train is what you serve ([WYTIWYS](https://github.com/google/aqt?tab=readme-ov-file#features)).